CYarros10/mlops-for-gen-ai-on-airflow/README.md

 ## Getting Started

-What is GenOps?
+What is MLOps for Gen AI?

-GenOps, or generative AI operations, refers to the practices and processes involved in managing and operating generative models.
+MLOps for Gen AI, or generative AI operations, refers to the practices and processes involved in managing and operating generative models.
 Generative Models are artificial intelligence models trained on vast datasets of text and code, enabling them to perform various language-related tasks, such as text generation, translation, and question answering.

-GenOps involves a comprehensive set of activities, including:
+MLOps for Gen AI involves a comprehensive set of activities, including:

 - Model deployment and maintenance: deploying and managing generative models on cloud platforms or on-premises infrastructure
 - Data management: curating and preparing training data, as well as monitoring and maintaining data quality